 Belmont’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Belmont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Belmont does not have a public transit system used by locals to get to and from work.

 The people who call Belmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belmont residents report their race to be White, followed by Asian.
-Important ancestries of people in Belmont include Dutch, Irish, English, and Polish.
+Important ancestries of people in Belmont include Dutch, Polish, English, and Irish.

 The most common language spoken in Belmont is English.
 Other important languages spoken here include Spanish and Chinese.